cncf/devstats-helm-example/README.md

 # devstats-helm-example

 DevStats Deployment on Kubernetes using Helm.
-This is an example deployment of a single project - CNCF organization.
+This is an example deployment of few CNCF projects.

 Helm chart in `devstats-helm-example`.

 # Ingress first

-pleas install ingress first, for example `AWS`: `AWS_INGRESS.md`.
+Please install ingress first, for example `AWS`: `AWS_INGRESS.md`.
+Then install SSL certificates `SSL.md`.

 # Usage